 History is built upon world changing progress; species adapt, or they fade away.
 Not all changes have been biological in nature, but the repercussions have been just as devastating.
 Some changes happen in the form of ingenuity, and some come in the form of language.
 However it comes, history can only record what has changed, not what is the same.

-In a world of limited resources and positions, it comes down to advantages.
+In a world of limited resources and social hierarchy, it comes down to advantages.
 Written language is symbolic reasoning: using symbols to communicate ideas.
 This can be a critical advantage over other tribes.
 Not just in storytelling but more importantly, the passing down of knowledge.
 Primitive pictures can be prescriptive, representative of strategy.
 They can be practical ways to teach children about dangers without putting them in harm's way.
 Spoken language as embryonic as grunts can be crucial to alerting others of a threat.
 With a few noises and some hand gestures, intent can be known, plans devised.
 Another tribe or species would be at a considerable disadvantage when compared to the hominids with language.

 Language Shapes Our Thoughts